Learn How to Master Skateboarding in a 7 Day Lesson

 - Ability: Beginner through Competition-Style Advanced.

-Skateboarding Parks in Philadelphia
+Parks in Philadelphia for Skateboarding Lessons

 More than a decade ago, skateboarders from Philly had to face a major struggle when the local government had forced to ban skateboarding in Love Park, a renowned skate park located in Center City.
 Skateboarding enthusiasts and supporters tried their best to halt the decision.
 In fact, a renowned company even offered $1 million per year to properly maintain the park.
 But the government’s decision was final and irrevocable; therefore, the renowned skate park never housed enthusiasts up until the present day.